devguides-io/devguides-2016/redux/actions/second-try.md

 # Second try

 Let's try putting that logic in a function outside the store.
+Let's make a function.

 ```js
 function load (dispatch) {